sul-dlss-deprecated/taco/README.md

 1. Install go (grab binary from here or use `brew install go` on Mac OSX).
 2. Setup your Go workspace (where your Go code, binaries, etc. are kept together.
 TO DO: add info on Go workspace FYI.):
       ```bash
       $ mkdir -p ~/go
       $ export GOPATH=~/go
       $ export PATH=~/go/bin:$PATH
       $ cd ~/go
       ```
       Your Go code repositories will reside within `~/go/src/...` in the `$GOPATH`.
 Name these paths to avoid library clash, for example TACO Go code could be in `~/go/src/github.com/sul-dlss-labs/taco`.
 This should be where your Github repository resides too.
 3. In order to download the project code to `~/go/src/github.com/sul-dlss-labs/taco`, from any directory, run:
 ```bash
 go get github.com/sul-dlss-labs/taco
 ```
-4. Handle dependencies with the Go Dep package: install Go Dep via `brew install dep` then `brew upgrade dep`.
+4. Handle dependencies with the Go Dep package:
+    * Install Go Dep via `brew install dep` then `brew upgrade dep`.
-5. Add and install your dependencies for your Go TACO repository by running `dep init`.
+    * If your project's `Gopkg.toml` has not yet been populated (i.e. there should be libraries not commented out), you need to add an inferred list of your dependencies by running `dep init`.
+    * If your project has that, make sure your dependencies are synced via running `dep ensure`.
+    * If you need to add a new dependency, run `dep ensure -add github.com/pkg/errors`.
+This should add the dependency and put the new dependency in your `Gopkg.*` files.

 ## Running the Go Code locally without a build